-Best Smart Lights for Gaming Android Central 2020
+Best smart lights for gaming Android Central 2021

-Smart lighting isn't just limited to turning your bulbs on and off from your phone or changing their colors.
-With the right smart bulbs, you can even soup up your gaming rig with lights that follow the rhythm and beats of your games, turning your entire room into a living visualizer.
+Smart lighting isn't just limited to turning your bulbs on and off from your phone or changing their colors by asking Alexa.
+With the best smart light bulbs, you can even soup up your gaming rig with lights that follow the rhythm and beats of your games, turning your entire room into a living visualizer.
 These are some of the top smart lights for gaming to consider.

-- Light up your wall: Philips Hue Play Light Bar
+- Light up your wall: Philips Hue Play White & Color Smart Light

 - Lighting panels: Nanoleaf Rhythm Edition Smarter Kit